gosson/tugboat/AGF/100-AGF-Introduction.md

 speed and agility does seem counterintuitive at first blush.
 And, in fairness, the addition of governance will not guarantee the desired results.
 What is described in these documents is a framework for changing the way enterprise IT does business.
-The change is both organization and just as critically *cultural*.
+The change is both organizational and just as critically *cultural*.

 When we look at enterprises who have successfully pivoted to the cloud, we find